Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Clear two escape paths on the side opposite from the intended direction of fall and at about a 45° angle opposite the line of fall.

-• Ensure that equipment and tools are a safe distance from the tree and are not placed in the way of your escape routes.
+• Ensure that people, equipment and tools are at a safe distance from the tree and are not in the way of the falling tree or your escape routes.

-• Warn persons in area that a tree is falling (and make sure they heard the warning over the noise of the chain saw).
+• Warn persons in the area that a tree is falling (and make sure they hear the warning over the noise of the chainsaw).

-• If you are felling trees on sloping terrain, others workers should not be working downhill from you so that they are not exposed to sliding or rolling material.
+• If you are felling trees on sloping terrain, other workers should not be working downhill from you so that they are not exposed to sliding or rolling material.

 • Move at least 7.5 m (25 feet) away when the tree starts to fall.
 Turn the chain saw off, and lay it in a safe place.